dmgeurts/couchdb-dump-all/README.md

 Modify as required.
 Note, however, that credentials in a URL should only be used on localhost connections.
 Use at your peril.

+Optional settings:

+`DATE=false` - Whether to include the date in the backup filename.
+`HTTP=http` - Protocol: http or https?
+No need to use https when connecting to localhost.
+`FAILS=5` - Failure threshold before giving up.

 ## Installation

 The suggested location for both `couchdb-dump(-all).sh` is `/usr/local/bin/`.